 Smart operation panels enable access to the internet and web self-help guides, videos and animations.
 This gives your customer access to straight forward instructions which allow them to self-resolve issues.
 They also provide automatic meter readings and firmware updates.

 Service engineers have access to tablets and software which enables them to debrief service calls remotely and access information about the devices.

 As expectations increase, organisations need to stay one step ahead – with the ability to fully analyse historical information and better inform the future.

 A shift left strategy is of paramount importance to remain as close as possible to the customer.
 It’s about using automation for low-level repetitive tasks, getting access to the experts much faster when they are needed and providing greater productivity and efficiency throughout the process – which ultimately enables the provision of excellent customer service.

 Ricoh are already implementing a shift left strategy.
 Our multi-function printers allow for remote support and have a wealth of tools and web guides accessible from their smart panels.
-We’ve also once again been awarded the Customer Service Excellence Award for our contact centre.
+And our Managed Print and Automation Services provide a gateway to a high-performing digital workspace for you business.

 If you would like to find out more about shift left or our customer service approach, feel free to drop me a line on LinkedIn or read our guide to find our how to accelerate your digital workspace transformation.